Skip to Content

 • Infuse honey with edible flowers like lavender or rose petals for a unique sweetener.

-Edible Flowers - Floral Ice Cubes
+Best Edible Flowers to Grow - Photo of Floral Ice Cubes

-Edible Flowers – Floral Ice Cubes
+Best Edible Flowers to Grow – Floral Ice Cubes

-Edible Flowers - Chamomile Tea
+Best Edible Flowers to Grow - Photo of Chamomile Tea

-Edible Flowers – Chamomile Tea
+Best Edible Flowers to Grow – Chamomile Tea

 • Bake edible flower focaccia by decorating the dough with colorful blooms before baking.